jchavarri/flywheeljs/README.md

       phone: userPhone
     },
     paymentToken: paymentToken,
-    serviceAvailabilitiesId: response.data.service_availabilities[0].id,
+    serviceAvailabilitiesId: response.service_availabilities[0].id,
     tip: tip,
     authToken: authToken
   });
 })
 .then(function (response) {
   console.log("Your cab has been ordered!
-Your order id is: ", response.data.id);
+Your order id is: ", response.id);
 })
 .catch(function (error) {
   console.err('There was an error', error);